anthonybui311/AI_Chat_bot_ticket/README.md

    - langchain_groq - For LLM integration
    - groq - For API interactions
    - python-dotenv - For environment management
+   - fastapi - For backend API
+   - uvicorn - For ASGI server
+   - streamlit - For frontend interface
    - requests - For API calls
-   - streamlit - For frontend (if applicable)

 5. **Environment Configuration**
    Create a `.env` file in the project root: